bibekanandadatta/JHU-Dissertation-Template/README.md

   - added examples of customized macros for mathematical and non-mathematical environments.
   - added supporting files to generate PDF/A output on Overleaf directly.

+> [!NOTE]
+>
+> This version of the template is not available on Overleaf Gallery as it takes time to release any quick bug fix or update (also Overleaf does not encourage this).
+For the same reason, it is not available a class on CTAN since it will require the user to have access to the most updated version of LaTeX distribution and frequent updates will be difficult.

 ## What is included in this version of the template

 Since the template is based on the report class, it is subdivided into multiple chapters.
-There are separate .tex files for all the front matters (mandatory or optional), technical chapters, and back matters (references and appendices).
+There are separate .tex files for all the front matters (mandatory or optional), technical chapters, and appendices.

 | File name     | Description   |
 | :---------    | :-----------  |